GauravKarakoti/ChainClash/README.md

 - **Telegram Handles:** [GauravKarakoti](https://t.me/GauravKarakoti)

 ## Changelog
+Reflecting the iterative improvements emphasized in the Build-a-thon:
+- **Wave 3 (Current):** Full deployment to **Testnet Conway**, integration of Dynamic wallet for seamless user onboarding, and polished UI for the Games category submission.
-- **Wave 1:** Basic auction contract deployment on a single chain.
+- **Wave 4:** Basic auction contract deployment on a single chain.
-- **Wave 2:** Implemented cross-chain bidding and real-time UI updates.
+- **Wave 5:** Implemented cross-chain bidding and real-time UI updates.
-- **Wave 3:** Integrated Dynamic wallet and polished the user interface.